ELee-Wuollet13/TicketMasters/README.md

 # Credits
 * Inspiration for readme design from ( https://github.com/1adog1/eve-watchman )
 * Many elements herein were possible thanks to the extensive documetation and information for the Bootstrap project.

+#Liscence
+* This repository is offered under the MIT license
+@ Lillian Theuma 2019
+See LICENSE file for additional details regarding license.